National Museum Belgrade – Serbian 19th Century Painting

 PERIOD OF ROMANTICISM – SERBIAN PAINTING IN THE SECOND HALF OF THE 19th CENTURY

-The generally accepted period of Romanticism in the Serbian art and culture is between years 1848 and 1878.
+The generally accepted period of Romanticism in Serbian art and culture is between years 1848 and 1878.
 Serbian artists readily welcomed transition from tranquil and polished portraits and genre scenes and interiors, to dramatic, patriotic and historical compositions.

 Although the bourgeois society cultivated the art that was suited to its own taste and which was confined to peaceful and idyllic life wrapped in a cloak of “artistic rationalism”, the romantic and national rebellion was reserved only for those who had the strength and the talent to introduce a large measure of subjectivity in art.